MathMot/MEROptimizer/README.md

 ---

+Informations :
+--
+- Quads and Planes <b>with collisions</b> will not be optimized by the plugin, the primitives will stay by default on the server side.

 Features :
 --
 - Exclude certain group of primitives so that they won't be optimized (useful if another plugin has to use certain primitives of the schematics)